mth/yeti/doc/intro.rst

         fi
     done

-Vvery short function literals may be written on one line, but the anonymous binding syntax like ``(_ a b = a + b)`` may be considered then.
+Very short function literals may be written on one line, but the anonymous binding syntax like ``(_ a b = a + b)`` may be considered then.